bitsydoge/c-ice/README.md

-Made with Visual Studio Community 2017 and Visual Studio Code on linux a CMakeLists.txt is avaible for compiling on other os or compiler.
+Made with Visual Studio Community 2017 and Visual Studio Code on linux a CMakeLists.txt will be avaible for compiling outside visual studio.

 ## Dependancy :